Social Tipping Point Research

 A relatively early book by Malcolm Gladwell on the subject from 2002 (pre-social media) was popular at the time, but lacks specifics.
 The broad concept is clear but we need specifics which will allow us to generate change rather than watch the after-effects.

 The experiment that Centola et al ran was constructed as follows.
 See the paper online for additional details and the numbered references.
+The idea was to see how a new idea spread through a group to successfully change an existing "convention" of thought.

 Trials varied according to the size of the committed minority (C) that attempted to overturn the established convention.
 In total, we studied the dynamics of critical mass in 10 independent groups, each with a committed minority of a fixed size.
 Across all 10 groups, the sizes of the committed minorities were in the range (15% < C < 35%).